Verassitnh/hangman-cli/README.md

 $ source .profile
 ```

-Thats it for installation.
-To start playing type `hangman`
+Thats it for installation, to start playing type `hangman`

 # Usage